 Managers are responsible for the effective and efficient allocation of organizational resources.
 This requires that students pursuing the major be exposed to all levels and types of management positions as well as both aspects of the formal and the informal organization.
 Through creative experiential learning as well as field trips, conferences, interviews and guests, students will participate in self reflection and evaluation to prepare for positions as professional managers, regardless of a particular industry.
-Graduates of the major will be expected to demonstrate competency in the following Intended Student Outcomes:
+The successful Management / Administration Major shall be expected to: